 Looking for some family fun in Winston-Salem?
 Try spending a day at Kaleideum Downtown (formerly the Children’s Museum of Winston-Salem).
 The downtown location features exhibits rich in STEM and the very popular Krispy Kreme Doughnut Factory.
 Kaleideum North (previously SciWorks) boasts a lot of outdoor activities for the whole family.
 Whether it’s stargazing in the planetarium, strolling one of the many nature trails, or checking out the animals living in their habitats, there’s plenty for a young explorer to experience as well.

 The twin cities wouldn’t exist without Old Salem.
 Settled by Moravians, this tiny town gives us a glimmer into life in the 18th century.
-As the property and land was owned by the church, many of the townspeople of Salem fine crafted trades to generate revenue.
+As the property and land were owned by the church, many of the townspeople of Salem fine crafted trades to generate revenue.
 You can stroll through Old Salem for free or you can purchase a ticket that grants you access to the workshops and to craftspeople dressed in period garb who specialize in everything from baking, blacksmiths, quilting, or pottery.
 It’s really cool to learn from these people, so we suggest getting a ticket from the Visitor’s Center.

-Challenge: Try to walk through Winkler Bakery without buying something.
+Bonus Challenge: Try to walk through Winkler Bakery without buying something.
 We dare you!

 A visit to the historic Reynolda House is a must.
 Not only does it serve as a museum for interesting American Art, you’re also able to tour the house as it was designed and decorated by the Reynolds family in 1917.
 Complete with a bowling alley, squash court, indoor pool, and luxurious interior design, you can transport yourself back to a time and place where one the wealthiest families in America lived and entertained.
 The nearby gardens have some cool designs and are a great spot for throwing down a blanket and relaxing for a while.